jessthespacer/coeus/README.md

     Find more options

 # Languages and tool
-1. Experience with SQL or databases.
+1. SQL .
 2. Python.
 3. HTML script for website development.
-4. Interest in academia and/or database development.
+4. Academia and database development.

 # References and background material